kishorekeen17/SEBC/installation/labs/1_preinstall.md

 create database kishore DEFAULT CHARACTER SET utf8;
 grant all on kishore.* TO 'root'@'%' IDENTIFIED BY 'kishore';
 grant all on kishore.* TO 'centos'@'%' IDENTIFIED BY 'kishore';
-create database metastore DEFAULT CHARACTER SET utf8;
+create database hive DEFAULT CHARACTER SET utf8;
-grant all on metastore.* TO 'hive'@'%' IDENTIFIED BY 'hive_password';
+grant all on hive.* TO 'hive'@'%' IDENTIFIED BY 'hive_password';
 create database nav DEFAULT CHARACTER SET utf8;
 grant all on nav.* TO 'nav'@'%' IDENTIFIED BY 'nav_password';
 create database sentry DEFAULT CHARACTER SET utf8;